seqeralabs/nextflow-website/content/support/index.md

 ---
 # Need help or found a bug?

 ### You have come to the right place!
-If you can't find what you are looking for in the [documentation](https://www.nextflow.io/docs/latest/index.html), there exist several support paths.
+If you can't find what you are looking for in the [documentation](https://www.nextflow.io/docs/latest/index.html), there exists several avenues for support.

 ### When particiating the community support channels, please remember to follow our [code-of-conduct](https://github.com/nextflow-io/nextflow/blob/master/CODE-OF-CONDUCT.md).